xiaogit00/covalent-docs/docs/content/learn/tutorials/query-historical-aave-borrow-rate-with-primer.md

 }
 ```

 After, we can count how many times that data was updated at that particular reserve.
 We can group it by year, month, day, hour, minutes and seconds using Primer's top-level query parameter `$group`.
-We will also add up all values of the variable borrow rate corresponding to that
-particular reserve using Primer's Aggregation `$sum`.
+We will then compute the average from all values of the variable borrow rate corresponding to that particular reserve using Primer's Aggregation `$avg`.

 ```json
 {